-Once fully registered for a clinical nursing course, the designated nursing program Clinical Placement Coordinator (CPC) will send a detailed email coupled with an instructional E\Value student Power Point presentation to student's SHU email accounts.
-Access to student's personalized E\Value accounts will only by granted by using the student's own SHU username & password to log in.
+Once fully registered for a clinical nursing course, the designated nursing program clinical placement coordinator (CPC) will send a detailed email coupled with an instructional E\Value student Power Point presentation to the student's SHU email accounts.
+Access to the student's personalized E\Value accounts will only by granted by using the student's own SHU username and password to log in.
+Any log in issues can be directed to the SHU Factory.

-All correspondence & communication regarding E\Value & clinical compliance will solely be through student's SHU email accounts.
-It is the responsibility of the student to thoroughly read & follow all instructions in the student E\Value Power Point presentation.
+All correspondence and communication regarding E\Value and clinical compliance will be solely through student's SHU email accounts.
+It is the responsibility of the student to thoroughly read and follow all instructions in the student E\Value Power Point presentation.
 Questions regarding E\Value can be directed to the student's clinical placement coordinator or the faculty member teaching the specific course.